• Address:

 Legal rights include the right to go to court and file a petition requesting a Personal Protection Order (PPO) which is an injunctive order to prohibit a person from specified conduct, including "stalking" which is defined as “a willful course of conduct involving repeated or continuing harassment of another individual . . .”
 (MCLA 650.411h).
 A PPO restrains or prohibits the respondent from certain behaviors, such as:

-► Following or appearing within proximity of her person.
+► Following or appearing within proximity of the person.

 ► Approaching the individual in any fashion, such as a public place, workplace, residence, or on private property.